fwiptables/fwiptables/README.txt

 #####         [Modify config]

-     reconfig: Rewrite default files in /etc/fwiptables/*sample1.cfg
+          reconfig: Rewrite default files in /etc/fwiptables/*example1.cfg
         new-config: Create a new configfile.cfg in english
       nueva-config: Create a new configfile.cfg in spanish
+   new-mini-config: Create a new basic configfile.cfg in english
+ nueva-mini-config: Create a new basic configfile.cfg in spanish
      modify-config: Edit one config.cfg
        show-config: Show one config.cfg
         del-config: Delete one configuration file

 #####         [List sockets]